clark-ewerton/jmeter_test_lab/README.md

-# JMeter API Test Plan
+# JMeter API Test Plan for ServeRestApp

-This repository contains a JMeter test plan designed for testing a RESTful user management API.

 Sample project to experiment with [Jmeter](https://jmeter.apache.org/) to test the ServeRest app in localhost using Docker Image.